dhappy/TRWBL/v12/TRWBL/logistics/Martyrs’ Corps.md

   - planning
   - politics
 ---
 The Martyr's Corps is a mechanism for marked social change.
 Initially, bringing an open internet to China.
+With the real targets being Russia and Islam.

 The mechanism is an occupying incursion 100m wide.
-Sort of like The Line
+Sort of like The Line in Saudi Arabia, but instead land used to provide uncensored telecommunications infrastructure.

-Unarmed and live-streaming people create a high-bandwidth & as uninterruptible  as possible of an Internet connection.
+Unarmed and live-streaming people live above a high-capacity data line.
+They serve as both protection for the cable & provide resources to the adjacent *(or even occupied land)*.
+Other than the specific areas necessary for physically housing equipment, there isn't any reason the current residents couldn't continue using the space as it was before.

 Imagine thousands of people arrayed along the path of a newly laid data transmission line.
 Meeting up with one another and registering their contacts with each other.